 - Wet hands and form dumplings the size of a walnut.
 Drop the dumplings into the boiling water.
 Cover the pot and cook the dumplings for 45 minutes.

 - Do not remove the cover, but shake the pot so dumplings will not stick to the bottom of the pot.

-- Drain the dumplings and add to the casserold, placing them in the syrup.
+- Drain the dumplings and add to the casserole, placing them in the syrup.
 Bake for 15 minutes.

-- Butternut, acorn, and kombucha squash are great substitues for the pumpkin.
+- Butternut, acorn, and kombucha squash are great substitutes for the pumpkin.